This tool is under constant review – your feedback will help us to improve it.

 Where the dimension of inequality being considered contains a number of population groups which cannot be logically ordered, such as indicators by ethnic group, a summary measure called the mean difference has been presented.

 The measure shows the average of the absolute differences between each of the groups and a reference group.
 The difference between each group and the reference is treated as a positive number regardless of whether it is higher or lower than the reference group.
-For each indicator, the largest group is selected as the reference group, and this group is stated on the ‘Definitions’ tab.
+For each indicator, the largest group is selected as the reference group, and this group is stated in the ‘Interpretation notes’ section beneath the chart and on the ‘Definitions’ tab.

 No relative measure is presented for these indicators.